Wayne State University: Campus

 Wayne State's main campus in Detroit encompasses 203 acre of landscaped walkways and gathering spots linking over 100 education and research buildings.
-The campus is urban and features many architecturally significant buildings, including the Helen L. DeRoy Auditorium, the Education Building, the Maccabees Building, Old Main, McGregor Memorial Conference Center, Chatsworth Suites, IBio, STEM Innovation Learning Center, M. Roy Wilson State Hall, Hilberry Gateway and the Gretchen Valade Jazz Center.
+The campus is urban and features many architecturally significant buildings, including the University Auditorium (formerly the Helen L. DeRoy Auditorium the Education Building, the Maccabees Building, Old Main, McGregor Memorial Conference Center, Chatsworth Suites, IBio, STEM Innovation Learning Center, M. Roy Wilson State Hall, Hilberry Gateway and the Gretchen Valade Jazz Center.
 Many buildings have been designed by notable architects such as Albert Kahn and Minoru Yamasaki.

 Wayne State University is located in Midtown Detroit near many notable institutions and attractions.
 The Cass Corridor is one of the university's notable surroundings.
 Many events have taken place on or near the campus as a result of its unique location.

 Tom Adams Field

 Tom Adams Field is a 6,000-seat football stadium located on the campus.
 It is primarily used for Wayne State Warriors football of the Great Lakes Intercollegiate Athletic Conference, a Division II conference of the National Collegiate Athletic Association.

 The field was named after Thomas B. Adams, a 1944 graduate and football and track athlete who later served on as a board member at WSU.
 Due to his athletic, military and business achievements, the Wayne State football field was named in honor of him in 2003.
 A new 35-foot video board was installed in August 2015.
 The eight-lane Lowell Blanchard Track, located in the stadium, was first installed in 2006.
 Mondo surfacing was added to the track in 2011.